cypress-io/github-action/README.md

 ### Robust custom build id

-If you re-run the GitHub workflow, if you use the same custom build id during recording, the Dashboard will cancel the run with "Build already finished" error.
+If you re-run the GitHub workflow, if you use the same custom build id during recording, Cypress Cloud will cancel the run with "Build already finished" error.
 To avoid this, you need to generate a _new_ custom build id on every workflow re-run.
 A good solution showing in the [example-custom-ci-build-id.yml](./.github/workflows/example-custom-ci-build-id.yml) file is to run a common job first that just generates a new random ID.
 This ID can be used by the testing jobs to tie the build together.
-If the user re-runs the workflow a new unique build id is generated, allowing recording the new Dashboard run.
+If the user re-runs the workflow a new unique build id is generated, allowing recording the new Cypress Cloud run.

 ```yml
 jobs: